March 18, 2022 By Debbie Schwartz

 Downsides?
 If your student likes privacy, living in a dorm situation may not be ideal.
 Many students prefer to get an apartment or a house with friends so they can have separate bedrooms and baths.
 Your student may like to cook, and most dorms don’t have full kitchens.
 Students who also work night jobs often find living off campus beneficial.
 In some cases, living off campus saves money, depending on the city where the college is located.

 If your student really enjoyed living on campus their first year, also consider any resident assistant (RA) positions that the school may offer for sophomores and higher.
 These opportunities can often supplement some or all of the room and board costs for the year in exchange for the student working as an RA in a campus dorm.
 Do your research and reach out to the Residence Life department to get more information about these positions and deadlines to apply.

 Do the math and list all costs including utilities, food and transportation before making a decision.

 Explore Dual Enrollment Opportunities

-Before your student even hits a college campus, they could take some classes at a nearby campus or online for credits.
-Guidance counselors are a great resource for help.
-Taking even one or two classes while in high school not only can prepare a student for the college word, but will save you money, too, by having to pay for fewer courses in college.
+Before your student even hits a college campus, they could take some classes at a nearby campus or online for credit.
+Guidance counselors are a great resource for high school students looking for help with dual enrollment.
+Taking even one or two classes while in high school will not only prepare a student for the college world, but will cost less than taking them at a four-year college or university.